#134 Building AI agents, from consciousness to collaboration (with Daniel Hulme at WPP)

 Goals are a fundamental part of a measurement plan, as they are an easy and versatile way of measuring if you are actually fulfilling your KPIs and therefore your business objectives.

-And improper goals set up could lead to inaccurate data being gathered and reported and therefore have a potential negative impact in the business.
+Improper goal setup can lead to inaccurate data and negatively impact business decisions.
 When checking goals, we normally cover aspects such as:

 Setting up funnels is an option that Google Analytics gives you when you set up a goal.
 A funnel allows you to track the path, or set of pages, that a user goes through before getting to the goal page.
 It is important to bear in mind that when a funnel is set up, it’ll restrict the goals’ completion to only those pages that follow the defined path.